-Ī Councillors will Off Offi Officers will Access to information (a) Only seek information that they have a need to know to perform their duties (b) Not knowingly seek information which is not publicly available and which they do not have a need to know to perform their duties, in which they are professionally interested, in which they have a prejudicial interest or which they intend to put to wider political purpose rather than constituency purpose. (a) (b) Respond promptly to requests for information Refer a request for information which is not publicly available and in which it would seem to the relevant Executive Manager that a Councillor may have an interest.
-This will enable appropriate action to be taken in consultation with the Monitoring Officer Refer a decision to refuse a Councillor access to requested information to the Monitoring Officer at the Councillor's request (or to the Chief Executive if the refusal was by the Monitoring Officer) for decision.
-Access to staff (a) Be provided with the direct line work telephone numbers of all senior officers (b) Only approach officers via the Executive Manager or in accordance with any guidance issued by the Chief Executive. (also see 3.2 above) (c) Exercise their right to contact officers during the working hours of the Council between Monday and Friday. (a) Ensure that Councillors are able to leave messages for them out of normal working hours Other than in exceptional circumstances, agree to any requests for a meeting received from the group leaders on behalf of individual Councillors (having consulted the Chief Executive or Executive Manager - Operations if considered appropriate).
+Councillors will Officers will Access to information (a) Only seek information that they have a need to know to perform their duties (b) Not knowingly seek information which is not publicly available and which they do not have a need to know to perform their duties, in which they are professionally interested, in which they have a prejudicial interest or which they intend to put to wider political purpose rather than constituency purpose. (b) Refer a request for information which is not publicly available and in which it would seem to the relevant Director that a Councillor may have an interest.
+This will enable appropriate action to be taken in consultation with the Monitoring Access to staff (a) Be provided with the direct line work telephone numbers of all senior officers (b) Only approach officers via the Director or in accordance with any guidance issued by the Chief Executive. (also see 3.2 above) (c) Exercise their right to contact officers during the working hours of the Council between Monday and Friday. messages for them out of normal working hours (b) Other than in exceptional circumstances, agree to any requests for a meeting received from the group leaders on behalf of individual

 Councillors will Officers will Access to premises When making visits as individual Councillors: (a) whenever practicable, notify and make advance arrangements with the appropriate manager or officer in charge (b) comply with health and safety, security and other workplace rules (c) not disrupt the services or activities being provided at the time of the visit (d) take special care at schools and establishments serving vulnerable sections of society to avoid giving any impression of improper or inappropriate behaviour.
-The Leader, members of the Cabinet, chairs and deputy chairs of committees. (a) Have a high regard for: the rights of officers to have a personal and family life the need to comply with the working time regulations honouring and respecting the published timetable of meetings, briefings and consultative events agreed at the commencement of the municipal year (b) Have regard to the need for officers to research and prepare reports in exercising their right to direct that any item of business (within the terms of reference of that meeting) as they may specify is included on the agenda for that meeting. and family life the demands placed on Councillors who are in full time employment the need to comply with the working time regulations
+Councillors subject to the exigencies of the service (b) Advise Councillors making such visits of any relevant safety or security requirements as appropriate.
+The Leader, members of the Cabinet, chairs and deputy chairs of committees. (a) Have a high regard for: the rights of officers to have a personal and family life the need to comply with the working time regulations honouring and respecting the published timetable of meetings, briefings and consultative events agreed at the commencement of the municipal year (b) Have regard to the need for officers to research and prepare reports in exercising their right to direct that any item of business (within the terms of reference of that meeting) as they may specify is included on the agenda for that meeting. regulations • honouring and respecting the published timetable of meetings, briefings and consultative events agreed at the commencement of the municipal year.

 Councillors will Officers will Use of Council facilities (a) Ensure that their use of any facilities or equipment provided for them such as stationery, reprographics, secretarial services, computers and telecommunications equipment is strictly for their duties as a Councillor and for no other purpose, and in accordance with any agreements made as to their use. (b) Never use facilities or equipment so provided for party political or personal use.
 Provide assistance on request to Councillors to enable them to make use of any facilities provided within agreed timescales and current policy.
-Media relations page 239 (a) Comply with the Code of Recommended Practice on Local Authority Publicity (b) Not disclose confidential or exempt information to the media (c) Not request assistance from officers in facilitating any media contact which is intended or likely to criticise the Council, its partners or its policies. policies to journalists but not in promoting individual Councillors, their political views or criticising the Council, its partners or its policies
+Media relations (a) Comply with the Code of Recommended Practice on Local Authority Publicity (b) Not disclose confidential or exempt information to the media (c) Not request assistance from officers in facilitating any media contact which is intended or likely to criticise the Council, its partners or its policies. policies to journalists but not in promoting individual Councillors, their political views or criticising the Council, its partners or its policies